Introduction to Singularity¶

 Information about subcommand can also be viewed with the help command.

-$ singularity help pull Pull a container from a URI Usage: singularity pull [pull options...] [output file] <URI> Description: The 'pull' command allows you to download or build a container from a given URI.
-Supported URIs include: library: Pull an image from the currently configured library library://[user[collection/[container[:tag]]]] docker: Pull an image from Docker Hub docker://user/image:tag shub: Pull an image from Singularity Hub to CWD shub://user/image:tag Options: --docker-login interactive prompt for docker authentication -F, --force overwrite an image file if it exists -h, --help help for pull --library string the library to pull from (default "https://library.sylabs.io") --nohttps do NOT use HTTPS, for communicating with local docker registry Examples: From Sylabs cloud library $ singularity pull alpine.sif library://alpine:latest From Docker $ singularity pull tensorflow.sif docker://tensorflow/tensorflow:latest From Shub $ singularity pull singularity-images.sif shub://vsoch/singularity-images For additional help or support, please visit https://www.sylabs.io/docs/
+$ singularity help pull Pull an image from a URI Usage: singularity pull [pull options...] [output file] <URI> Description: The 'pull' command allows you to download or build a container from a given URI.
+Supported URIs include: library: Pull an image from the currently configured library library://user/collection/container[:tag] docker: Pull an image from Docker Hub docker://user/image:tag shub: Pull an image from Singularity Hub shub://user/image:tag oras: Pull a SIF image from a supporting OCI registry oras://registry/namespace/image:tag http, https: Pull an image using the http(s?) protocol https://library.sylabs.io/v1/imagefile/library/default/alpine:latest Options: --arch string architecture to pull from library (default "amd64") --dir string download images to the specific directory --disable-cache dont use cached images/blobs and dont create them --docker-login login to a Docker Repository interactively -F, --force overwrite an image file if it exists -h, --help help for pull --library string download images from the provided library (default "https://library.sylabs.io") --no-cleanup do NOT clean up bundle after failed build, can be helpul for debugging --nohttps do NOT use HTTPS with the docker:// transport (useful for local docker registries without a certificate) Examples: From Sylabs cloud library $ singularity pull alpine.sif library://alpine:latest From Docker $ singularity pull tensorflow.sif docker://tensorflow/tensorflow:latest From Shub $ singularity pull singularity-images.sif shub://vsoch/singularity-images From supporting OCI registry (e.g. Azure Container Registry) $ singularity pull image.sif oras://<username>.azurecr.io/namespace/image:tag For additional help or support, please visit https://www.sylabs.io/docs/

 3. Downloading pre-built images¶